 This is how to add a caption to an image in google docs.

 There are many ways to add images to your Docs, but what if you want to put some text below the image that looks like an actual caption, then Drawings will master this.
+Let’s see how to add captions using the Google Docs Drawing tool.

 To open the Google Drawings tool, head up to your Google Drive account.